 The tradition was not transmitted as doctrine or philosophy in the modern sense.
 It was transmitted as story — as myth, as sacred narrative, as symbolic drama.
 The creation epics of Sumer, the Book of the Dead in Egypt, the theogonies of Greece, the Eddas of the North — these are not primitive attempts at science.
 They are precision instruments for the transmission of initiatory knowledge.

 Myth encodes truth in a form that can survive the collapse of civilizations.
 A philosophical treatise requires literacy, institutions, and cultural continuity.
 A myth requires only a storyteller and a listener.
-This is why the deepest truths of the tradition — the Fall, the Quest, the Death and Resurrection, the Return — are encoded in narrative form.
+This is why the deepest truths of the tradition are encoded in narrative form.
 Stories survive when empires do not.

 Initiation

 The most protected channel.
 Initiation is the direct, person-to-person transmission of the tradition through ritual experience.
-The candidate is not told the truth — the candidate undergoes the truth.
-The Eleusinian mysteries, the Egyptian rites of Osiris, the Mithraic grades, the Masonic degrees — all follow the same fundamental pattern: death of the old self, descent into darkness, and rebirth into a new mode of consciousness.
+The candidate is not told the truth — the candidate undergoes the truth as a dramatic experience.
+The Eleusinian mysteries, the Egyptian rites of Osiris, the Mithraic grades, the Masonic degrees all follow the same fundamental pattern and narrative.

 Initiation ensures that the tradition cannot be reduced to mere information.
 It must be lived.
 It must pass through the body, the emotions, the will — not merely the intellect.
 This is why the mysteries were jealously guarded: not because the content was dangerous, but because knowledge without transformation is worse than ignorance.